numba/numba/README.md

 to Python C-API calls effectively removing the "interpreter" but not removing the dynamic indirection.

-Numba is also not a tracing jit.
+Numba is also not a tracing JIT.
 It *compiles* your code before it gets run either using run-time type information or type information you provide in the decorator.